-Healthcare IT Spending: Innovation, Integration, and AI
+Healthcare IT Spending: Innovation, Integration, and Al

 More advanced ambient listening solutions can provide advanced monitoring that can raise care quality.
-For example, AI solutions can detect an alarm, identify its source and direct a camera to locate the issue and provide a real-time stream to the virtual nursing station responsible for monitoring the patient.
+For example, Al solutions can detect an alarm, identify its source and direct a camera to locate the issue and provide a real-time stream to the virtual nursing station responsible for monitoring the patient.
 The camera might show that a patient is convulsing (determined by motion analysis algorithms) or that an IV bag is running low, or it could zoom in on a monitor screen.
-Combining this type of AI-powered audio and video analysis with signals from other devices is changing what's possible in virtual monitoring programs, which is a reason why virtual sitter adoption growth has been strong in recent years.
-The advanced AI monitoring and patient protection features embedded within the Teladoc Health virtual sitter solutions that do not include AI,9 helping to increase the capacity of healthcare inpatient teams.
+Combining this type of Al-powered audio and video analysis with signals from other devices is changing what's possible in virtual monitoring programs, which is a reason why virtual sitter adoption growth has been strong in recent years.
+The advanced Al monitoring and patient protection features embedded within the Teladoc Health virtual sitter solution enable remote staff members to monitor up to 25% more patients than with solutions that do not include Al, helping to increase the capacity of healthcare inpatient teams.

-Reducing risk: a few key questions to ask about AI solutions and potential partners

-Despite the numerous examples of real virtual care and Al use cases that are producing value, and the continued emergence of new capabilities, a gap persists between the heightened level of interest in advanced generative Al tools expressed by organizations and actual implementations.
+Reducing risk: A few key questions to ask about AI solutions and potential partners of leaders at provider organizations cited risk concerns as why they haven't implemented9 Despite the numerous examples of real virtual care and Al use cases that are producing value, and the continued emergence of new capabilities, a gap persists between the heightened level of interest in advanced generative Al tools expressed by organizations and actual implementations.
 Uncertainty about Al-related risk and how to manage those risks is a major reason.
-More than half (52%) of leaders at provider organizations cited risk concerns as their biggest challenge in implementing generative Al.10
+More than half (52%) of leaders at provider organizations cited risk concerns as their biggest challenge in implementing generative Al. 10